-EVALUATION OF ROTATION/MODULE
+PART 1 EVALUATION OF ROTATION/MODULE

-1 2 3 4 5 TEACHING ACTIVITIES a) Outline of objectives of module and topics selected for presentation. b) Quality of facilitation of presentations including feedback c) Faculty involvement and facilitation through the module. d) Availability and punctuality of facilitator e) Relevance of taught material to program and training needs. omments/suggestions:
+Name: Date of Rotation: From to o - Rotatio Rotation/Module: Rating Rating Scale: 1 = Unsatisfactory 2 = Fair 3 = Good 4 = Very good 5 = Outstanding Leave blank when not applicable 1 2 3 4 5 TEACHING ACTIVITIES a) Outline of objectives of module and topics selected for presentation. b) Quality of facilitation of presentations including feedback c) Faculty involvement and facilitation through the module. d) Availability and punctuality of facilitator e) Relevance of taught material to program and training needs.
+Your c omments/suggestions: